 Why?

-This is a deliberate design decision to make recording (and even recalling for those who dare) the master key easier.
+It’s a deliberate design decision to make recording (and even recalling for those who dare) the master key easier.
 Imagine if, instead of words, you were given a long string of numbers and symbols.
-That would make recording the root key for backup considerably riskier as it’s easier to make a mistake and even harder to notice it.
-It would also make memorizing impossible.
+That would make recording the root key for backup considerably riskier, as it’s easier to make mistakes and even harder to notice them.
+It would also make memorization impossible.

-Words, on the contrary, come naturally to us.
+Words come more naturally to us.
 They’re much easier to record and remember than complex combinations of numbers and symbols.
-This is why the seed phrase is also known as a mnemonic phrase.

 What Is a Private Key?

-A private key is a long alphanumeric string that is generated from the seed phrase.
+A private key is a long alphanumeric string derived from the seed phrase.
 It functions as a secret cryptographic key that proves ownership of the funds associated with a wallet’s particular public address.

-This is why private keys are meant to be private.
-You should never share your private keys with anyone because you’ll be giving them full access to your crypto and the authority to conduct transactions.
+It’s reason number one that private keys are meant to be private.
+You should never share your private keys with anyone, as you’ll be giving them full access to your crypto and the authority to transact.

 Note that every crypto wallet has a private key.
-That said, wallets are categorized based on who gets custody of these keys;
+Wallets are categorized based on who gets custody of these keys:

 - Non-custodial wallets: These give the user their private keys.
-When using such a wallet, you are responsible for securing your crypto wallet.
-Examples include popular software wallets like Metamask and Trust Wallet and hardware wallets like Ledger and Trezor.
+When using such a wallet, you are responsible for securing it.
+Examples include popular software wallets such as MetaMask and Trust Wallet, and hardware wallets such as Ledger and Trezor.

 - Custodial wallets: These hold onto the keys for you.
 You can still use the wallet to access and manage your assets.
 However, the wallet’s maker, usually an exchange, stores the private keys.
 Popular custodial wallets include Binance, Coinbase, and Crypto.com.

 Many in the crypto space consider the first as the only way to truly own your assets.
-The phrase “not your keys, not your crypto” is typically used to convey this message.
+The phrase “not your keys, not your crypto” typically conveys this message.

 How Wallets Give You Your Private Keys

-As you might have figured out, non-custodial wallets give you a backup of your private keys by giving you a seed phrase.
-This grants you complete control and access to your crypto on the blockchain.
+As you might have figured out, non-custodial wallets provide a backup of your private keys via a seed phrase.
+It grants you complete control and access to your crypto on the blockchain.
 However, not all non-custodial wallets give you your private keys as a seed phrase.
 Take Bitcoin Core, for instance.

-The core wallet allows users to run full Bitcoin nodes on top of managing their bitcoins (BTC).
+The core wallet allows users to run full Bitcoin nodes on top of managing their Bitcoin (BTC).
 It is fully decentralized and non-custodial.
 However, it doesn’t generate a seed phrase.

 So, how does it give the user their private keys?